lovish-ab/grocery_delivery_docs/docs/functional.md

 The primary goal of this project is to **digitize the grocery shopping experience** by creating a platform that connects local sellers directly with customers.

-This system will also serve as a learning-oriented project to implement a full-stack web application from scratch using modern web technologies, including cloud storage and REST APIs.
+This system will also serve as a learning-oriented project to implement a full-stack web application from scratch using modern web technologies, including cloud storage.

 ---